 CVOCs present in soil in the central and southeastern areas of the site have also migrated to the water table resulting in some limited transfer to the dissolved phase.
 There appears to be minimal transport of CVOCs in groundwater however.
-CVOCs are transferring from impacted soil to the vapor phase in high concentrations and are migrating along north in the eastern half of the property.
+CVOCs are transferring from impacted soil to the vapor phase in high concentrations and are migrating along north in the eastern half of the property though the potential exists to migrate in other directions as well.